How to Use Live Blogging In Your Content Strategy — and increase engagement!

-Now that 81% of smartphone users access the Internet on their mobile devices, we don’t even have to be sitting in front of our laptops to access breaking news.
-We’re carrying it with us everywhere we go.
-In this on-the-go environment, the live blog has become an important medium for keeping viewers up-to-date and in-the-know.
+We are carrying it with us everywhere we go.
+In this on-the-go environment, live blogging has become an important medium for keeping viewers up-to-date and in-the-know.

 What is live blogging?

-What separates liveblogging from the rest of the pack is its ability to put into context any topic that is generating considerable public attention.
+What separates live blogging from the rest of the pack is its ability to put into context any topic generating considerable public attention.
 Live blogs bring together text, pictures, videos, and expert commentators who can shed light on a topic or event.

-How to use live blogging in your content strategy
+How to use live blogging in Content Marketing?

 Add your own commentary to a conference: CNET